How to Make Your Employee Recognition Program Successful

 In a formal recognition program, criteria are important so that employees know exactly what change or improvement you seek.
 So are additional factors that make a formal program achieve its purpose.

-These are the components that must be present if the program is to achieve its goals and avoid making employees upset and demotivated.
+These are the components that must be present for the program to achieve its goals and avoid making employees upset and demotivated.

 Where possible make the criteria measurable.
 But don’t let your desire to measure cause you to pick a measurement that is not related to the key behavior you want to encourage.
 Sometimes what you most want from an employee is not measurable.